cmdcolin/oddgenes/README.md

 In human, an example is Dystrophin spanning 2.3 million bp

-Note: these very large introns require that very large amounts of DNA would be transcribed into RNA, before just removing most of the transcribed RNA via intron splicing, which is sort of "wasteful" on a molecular level
+Note: these very large introns require that very large amounts of DNA to be transcribed into RNA, before just removing most of the transcribed RNA via intron splicing, which is sort of "wasteful" on a molecular level